Group Designed/Built Instrumentation

 Available ion mobility instruments also include a high pressure ion mobility time of flight instrument capable of performing Hadamard-based multiplexing experiments for high throughput analysis.

-Combined with the low-flow liquid chromatography system the LTQ ion trap serves as an analytical workhorse in the laboratory.
+Three LTQ ion traps, which serve as an analytical workhorse in the laboratory.
 It finds uses ranging from standard proteomic experiments and method development.
 In addition to standard LC-MS experiments, this has now been modified to include a rear optical port compatible with UV photodissociation experiments.
 This instrument, which still retains its original functionality, now includes a removable ion mobility drift tube with enables a range of hybrid IMS-MSn experiments combined with photofragmentation.